bluthej/codebook/docs/docs.md

 Docstrings for this function will appear in the REPL and in jupyter notebook when you type `help(count_word)`.
 They will also be parsed and displayed in IDEs like vscode and PyCharm.

 See which style of docstring you prefer and stick to it.
-Autodocstring, an extension in vscode, can you help you [automatically generate a docstring stub](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring).
+Autodocstring, an extension in vscode, can help you [automatically generate a docstring stub](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring).
 It uses the Google style by default.

 ```{warning}
 Docstrings can age poorly.
 When your arguments change, it's easy to forget to change the docstring accordingly.
 I prefer to wait until later in the development process when function interfaces are stable to start writing docstrings.